PouyaSonej/PouyaSonej.github.io/_pages/about.md

 After applying my filters and accompany it with a preprocessing pipeline, I have combined and introduced a method for detecting OD and used V-GAN for detecting BV.
 Finally, I have explored all automated classification models from traditional to the state-of-art.

+news: At the moment, we are writing our experiments.
+We plan to submit this publication on the last week of December.

 **Contact**

 I am always open to collaborations, discussions, and new opportunities.
 Feel free to reach out to me via email: pouyasohnej@gmail.com or connect with me on LinkedIn or Github.